ifffah/datafolio/README.md

 ## Introduction
 Hello!
 This is Iffah Asmawi's Data Analyst Portfolio.

 This repository is a collection of my data projects.
-The topics delve into my personal interests and finding trends.
+The projects delve into a variety of different topics that I'm personally interested in.
+They are also a means to further test my skills and develop new techniques.

+Currently I am a data analyst apprentice at the State Judiciary Department.
+I am keen to develop my skills in search of an entry-level position.

 ## Table of Content
 - R Projects
   - [University Project on Breast Cancer](https://github.com/ifffah/datafolio#university-project-on-breast-cancer)
 - Excel Projects
 - SQL Projects
-  - Genshin Impact Character
+  - Genshin Impact Character Breakdown
+- Visualisations and Presentations
+- Online Course Certifications
 # R Projects

 ### University Project on Breast Cancer